ChristineCYin/-Bellabeat-Case-Study/README.md

 There is <a href="https://bellabeat.com/">their website</a> for more information.

 <b>Business task</b><br>
-Analyze smart device usage data to gain insight into user habits and inform Bellabeat marketing strategy.
+Analyzed smart device usage data to gain insight into user habits and guided a Bellabeat marketing strategy.

 <b>Key stakeholders</b><br>
 &nbsp; &nbsp; Primary Stakeholders:<br>